turingschool-projects/ripped/README.md

  CENSUS_SECRET: here's where you put the census secret
  ```
  - Cool.
 Almost there.
+Now, just to make sure you've got things configured properly go ahead and run `rspec` to make sure the tests are passing.
+You may have a few skipped tests - these primarily deal with the Github Webhook and if you continually run them, you will hit your Github API rate limit extremely quickly.
+The cost of being thorough!
+More on the webhook in a moment.

-Here's where things get interesting (not that they weren't already) and I'll add this primer for setting up HTTPS access on localhost from @NZenitram.
+ Here's where things get interesting (not that they weren't already) and I'll hand you over to this primer for setting up HTTPS access on localhost from @NZenitram.
 You'll need to be able to run your server following these instructions, otherwise the Census OAuth authentication system won't work.

 ## Getting set up with HTTPS
 _(The following has been borrowed from [this](https://github.com/NZenitram/census_staging_oauth/blob/master/README.md) readme.
 You may need to follow the staging environment directions found at that link, depending on the circumstances under which you're working.)_